Madhu683/Remote-Motor-Control-Using-IOT/README.md

 The hardware for the project consists of:
 - GISMO-V board with:
-o ESP32 dual-core 32-bit processor with Wi-Fi and BLE o Relay for switching the motor o 0.96” OLED display with 128x64 resolution
+* ESP32 dual-core 32-bit processor with Wi-Fi and BLE
+* Relay for switching the motor
+* 0.96” OLED display with 128x64 resolution
 The relay used is a sugar cube relay which operates at 5V.
 A transistor drive circuit is present on the board for driving the relay.
 The base of the transistor is connected to GPIO13.
 By making this GPIO pin high/low the relay can be switched on/off.
 The Normally Open(NO) contacts of